- Home

 - Indigenous Representative (one member)

 Each BBOC Member must be appointed for a two-year term.
-If one or more of the above representative roles is not filled, the BBOC may continue to conduct its business and will seek to fill the position via Council appointment as soon as possible.
+If one or more of the above representative roles are not filled, the BBOC may continue to conduct its business and seek to fill the position via Council appointment as soon as possible.

 Applicants should complete the Boards and Committees Application form, indicating which representative or resident role(s) they wish to fill.
 Applicants may apply for multiple representative or resident roles but may only hold one representative or resident role.